 Three Sauces for Your Dipping Pleasure

-Honey Tahini Sauce: For grilled sweet potatoes with honey (or sub maple syrup), this is such a delight!
+Honey Tahini Sauce: This is such a delight!
 The honey complements the bitter notes of tahini and cools the shawarma spice.
 It’s make ahead ready and the tahini pairs perfectly with these seasoned grilled potatoes.

 Herby Yogurt Tahini Sauce: A cooling blend of garlic, herbs, yogurt and lemon, this sauce balances and cools the sweet and spice of these sweet potatoes.
 Use at least two to three herbs to amp up the flavor!
 Choose from parsley, mint, cilantro and/or dill and make it ahead, at least an hour, so the flavors can marry.

-Yogurt Ranch Dressing: It’s fabulous paired with these creamy and spicy sweet potatoes.
+Yogurt Ranch Dressing: a delicious pairing with these creamy and spicy sweet potatoes.

-They make a perfect snack or side with any protein, veggie or otherwise.
+They make a perfect snack or side with any main, veggie or otherwise.
 Here are some recipe ideas of what to share with your scrumptious sweet potatoes:

 Side Dishes: